Life insurance for LGBTQ individuals

 Buying life insurance if you’re HIV positive

-Life insurance options for people who are HIV-positive have always been limited — not all insurers offer coverage to applicants that have received an HIV diagnosis.
-Also, available policy options are generally more expensive because HIV-positive applicants receive a lower health classification.
+Life insurance options for people who are HIV-positive have always been limited — not all insurers offer coverage to people who have received an HIV diagnosis.
+Available policy options are generally more expensive because insurance companies view HIV as an increased insurance risk.

-Guaranteed issue life insurance policies — a type of coverage aimed at covering final expenses, like a funeral, and offers near-certain approval — are far more expensive than a traditional term life policy, but provide some financial security for your family if you cannot get it elsewhere.
+Guaranteed issue life insurance policies — a type of coverage aimed at covering final expenses, like a funeral, that offers near-certain approval — are far more expensive than traditional term life policies, but provide some financial security for your family if you can’t get it elsewhere.

 Buying life insurance if you’re taking PrEP